 Robbery / Assault / Arson Unit

-The investigative responsibilities of the Robbery / Assault / Arson Unit are numerous and varied and include many of the city's most serious crimes.
-These include all serious assaults (including attempted murders), bank and jewellery store robberies, forcible confinements, kidnapping, extortions, and home invasions.
+The Vancouver Police Department's Robbery / Assault / Arson Unit investigates many of the city's most serious crimes.
+These include all serious assaults and attempted murders, bank and jewellery store robberies, forcible confinements, kidnapping, extortions, and home invasions.

 Robbery / Assault / Arson FAQs